06-create/blast_practical/README.md

-I also built a Python tool using Biopython to run and parse BLAST results.
+I also built a Python tool using Biopython to run and parse BLAST results that:
+- Runs BLAST using Biopython
+- Saves and parses results
+- Prints the top 5 matches from NCBI

 code: (https://github.com/06-create/blast_tool_python)